-Nursery/Floral inspections are conducted throughout Texas on businesses that sell and propagate plant materials.
-The inspection strategy is to inspect a facility each year if the business grows the plants that they sell.
-Those businesses that sell plants or plant materials but do not grow them are inspected when they first open and then every 3 years as a cycle.
+Nursery/Floral inspections are conducted annually throughout Texas on businesses that sell and propagate plant materials.
+Businesses that sell plants or plant materials but do not grow them are inspected when they first open and then every 3 years.

-Road Station Inspections
+Biosecurity Enforcement and Road Station Inspections

-Road station inspections help ensure plants and plant materials entering the state have met phytosanitary requirements, thus protecting the health of Texas' plant life.
-TDA has several road stations where 18-wheelers are required to stop for an inspection after crossing into Texas.
+Road station inspections help ensure plants and plant materials entering Texas have met phytosanitary requirements, thus protecting the health of Texas' plant life.
+TDA has three road stations where trucks transporting plants or plant materials are required to stop for an inspection after crossing into Texas.
 The inspections are conducted in conjunction with the Texas Department of Public Safety (DPS).
-The presence of DPS personnel also ensures that TDA inspectors can safely carry out required inspections.
+The presence of DPS personnel also ensures TDA inspectors can safely carry out required inspections.
 The partnership with DPS adds weight to TDA's inspection requirement by adding the potential for criminal prosecution if a driver chooses not to stop.
+TDA is in the process of acquiring mobile road stations to enhance its ability to monitor the movement of agricultural shipments throughout Texas.

 TDA inspectors follow up on complaints received by the public.
 The complaints can be made about both sellers and growers of plants in Texas and other states.
-Compliance of quarantine law helps to protect Texas when working with out of state plant businesses.
+Compliance of quarantine law helps to protect Texas' native plants when working with out of state plant businesses.